 You can specify additional parameters to define what you want to display in the Event Browser.

-The available parameters, together with their possible values, are given in "Parameters for the URL Launch of the Event Browser" on the next page.
+The available parameters, together with their possible values, are given in "Parameters for the URL Launch of the Event Browser" below.

 You specify additional parameters for the URL launch in the following way: